MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Get-AzureRmTrafficManagerProfile.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmTrafficManagerProfile** cmdlet gets an azure_2 Traffic Manager profile, and returns an object that represents that profile.
+The **Get-AzureRmTrafficManagerProfile** cmdlet gets an Azure Traffic Manager profile, and returns an object that represents that profile.
 Specify a profile by its name and resource group name.

 You can modify this object locally, and then apply changes to the profile by using the Set-AzureRmTrafficManagerProfile cmdlet.